ceslami/PHPMemcacheSASL/README.md

 ## PHPMemcacheSASL for AppFog

 This is a modification of [ronnywang](https://github.com/ronnywang/PHPMemcacheSASL)'s implementation of PHPMemcacheSASL specifically for use on [AppFog](http://appfog.com).
 As of now, this is the official reference implementation [listed in the documentation](https://docs.appfog.com/add-ons/memcachier#php).
+Awesome contributers include [robertocr](https://github.com/robertocr) -- if you make a useful pull request, I will give you commit access.

 ### What's the difference?